sveltejs/rfcs/text/0000-targeted-slots.md

 But it is not necessary, because it is possible to pass data through `Child` parameters.

-And still I have no idea `whatto:callit`.
+And still I have no idea `what:callit`.

 ---